brettz9/webappfind/README.md

 1. Allow postMessage mechanism to receive content as entered in a dialog as opposed to a file (though with an optional file to save back)
 1. Create dialog to ask user for mode, etc., so executable doesn't have to bake it all in and can let the user decide at run-time.
 1. Command line flag additions:
-    1. See below and also possibly the notes within the [ExecuteBuilder](https://builder.addons.mozilla.org/package/204099/latest/) code
+    1. See below and also possibly the notes within the [Executable Builder](https://github.com/brettz9/executable-builder) code
     1. Support the "register" method from command line?
 1. Integrate functionality into https://github.com/brettz9/filebrowser-enhanced
 1. When [AsYouWish](https://github.com/brettz9/asyouwish/) is in use, allow path-reading as long as site is AYW-approved and the page is registered for the protocol--so one can bookmark a path and always load it or load with other approved paths (e.g., in different tabs within a webapp); also can remember paths to invoke upon FF start up ("website addons")